EliGilmour/Eli-1/_posts/2022-11-29-Group1homept1.md

 title: Unit section 1-2 homework
 ---

+# Practice questions
-You want to store the number of apples in a shop.
+1. You want to store the number of apples in a shop.
 What is the best variable name and data type?

 A. numApples, integer
 b. apples, text